 The department stores under the Group also join in the yearly fire drill exercises organised by the various mall management.

-Although the COVID-19 situation is improving, the Group continues to prioritise a safe and healthy workplace for all employees and other stakeholders namely, customers, suppliers, business associates and the general public who visit our department stores.
+The Group continues to prioritise a safe and healthy workplace for all employees and other stakeholders namely, customers, suppliers, business associates and the general public who visit our department stores.

 The following preventive measures have been implemented: